Is Florence Worth Visiting? Here’s All You Need to Know

 15. Hidden Gems and Stunning Gardens

 One of the most beloved gardens and hidden gems of Florence is the Villa Bardini Gardens.
 The Bardini Gardens offer spectacular panoramic views over Florence and three different gardens.
-One of the most beloved parts of the Bardini gardens is the Wysteria pergola (tunnel)!
+One of the most beloved parts of the Bardini gardens is the Wisteria pergola (tunnel)!

 Some other beautiful hidden gems are the Florence street art and the Basilica di Santa Maria Novella.